-French Civil Aviation Tax (taxe de l'aviation civile, also referred to as TAC) applies to all commercial flights departing from an airport situated on French territory (Metropolitan France, French overseas departments and collectivities).
+French Civil Aviation Tax (Tarif de l’aviation civile de la Taxe sur le transport aérien de passagers) applies to all commercial flights departing from an airport situated on French territory (Metropolitan France, French overseas departments and collectivities).

 What is Civil Aviation Tax?

-TAC is levied on all commercial flights departing from an airport situated on French territory (Metropolitan France, French overseas departments and collectivities).
+Civil Aviation Tax is levied on all commercial flights departing from an airport situated on French territory (Metropolitan France, French overseas departments and collectivities).
 The tax is per passenger and its rate depends on the passenger's final destination.
-The tax for flights to destinations in the European Economic Area (EEA)* and Switzerland is currently at € 4.58, and to all other destinations € 8.24.
+The tax for flights to destinations in the European Economic Area (EEA)*, United Kingdom and Switzerland is currently at € 4.93, and to all other destinations € 8.87.
 Tax rates are reviewed every year to account for a change in the consumer price index.

 Did you know?

-TAC is not to be confounded with the landing and passenger charges paid through the handler to the airport operator.
-The competent authority administering TAC is the French Civil Aviation Authority DGAC.
+Civil Aviation Tax is not to be confounded with the landing and passenger charges paid through the handler to the airport operator.
+The competent authority administering Civil Aviation Tax is the French Civil Aviation Authority DGAC.

 Who is liable for Civil Aviation Tax?

 Regulated are commercial aircraft operators performing scheduled or unscheduled flights.
-TAC is not relevant for non-commercial operators as these are exempt.
+Civil Aviation Tax is not relevant for non-commercial operators as these are exempt.
 Several other flight and passenger exemptions apply, most notably, the exemption of flights following a tech stop or a forced landing due to bad weather or mechanical failure.
 Flight crew and children below the age of two are also exempt.
 It must be noted, there exists no de-minimis threshold for aircraft below a certain weight.

 Obligations under the Civil Aviation Tax?

 Tax liability arises with the operation of a qualifying flight.
 Regulated aircraft operators must:

-- declare and pay TAC by the last day of the month following the end of the accounting period.
+- declare and pay Civil Aviation Tax by the last day of the month following the end of the accounting period.
 The return cycle is quarterly if the annual tax liability is below € 12,000.00.
-Otherwise, you have to declare and pay TAC on a monthly basis.
+Otherwise, you have to declare and pay Civil Aviation Tax on a monthly basis.